kecheste/kecheste/README.md

 ### 🚀 About Me

 I'm passionate about how technology transforms ideas into reality.
-My focus is on building solutions that simplify lives and drive innovation—from architecting scalable systems to crafting intuitive user experiences.
+My focus is on building solutions that simplify lives and drive innovation; from architecting scalable systems to crafting intuitive user experiences.

 - 🔭 **Software Developer** specializing in web and mobile applications
 - 🌱 Constantly learning, always building